THE ILIAD PROJECT

 The sessions all build on each other, and regular questioning and quizzing ensures children can manage the ambitious and very rewarding task of holding onto the story.
 Each session draws out key vocabulary - prophecy, oath, pride and wrath - and each session also draws out reflection on key figures in the story.
 The final session gives children space to go deep into their discussions and reflections, having engaged with a full telling, and we create time for children to re-tell themselves, with a combination of writing and art.

-Session Two - An Oath and Helen
+Session Two - Achilles and an Apple

-Session Three - Pride and Agamemnon
+Session Three - Helen and an Oath

 I endeavour to get pupils fully involved in the sessions; speaking, listening, thinking and performing.